 The Elephant in the Blueprint

-In Part One, we visited the zoo to test a new service safari framework.
-The framework was providing us a reference for the guest’s experience, but we started to wonder, what if we made the elephant the protagonist?
+In Part One of this blog, we visited the zoo to test a new service safari framework.
+The framework provided us with a reference for the guests’ experience, but we started to wonder: What if we made the elephant the protagonist?

 Why the Zoo?

 The setting and the actors at the zoo elicit novel design problems; not many of our clients need to be concerned with troubleshooting a tiger escape!
 We practice human-centered design by researching and designing for service providers and those who interact with those services, but what about the elephant in the room?
 Yes, I know it’s called human-centered, but what if, for this project, we expand it to animal-centered design?
-We set out to test the boundaries of service design by examining the experience of the elephant.
+We set out to test the boundaries of service design by examining the elephant’s experience.

 (Some notable exhibits blend the guest and animal spaces and even allow interactions outside of a petting zoo.
-For example, Philadelphia Zoo created a system of exhibitry that allows monkeys and tigers to traverse over the heads of the guest.
-The Indiana Zoo’s Simon Skjodt International Orangutan Center has an area where guests can play interactive games via a touchscreen with orangutans.)
+For example, Philadelphia Zoo created a system of exhibitry that allows monkeys and tigers to traverse over the heads of the guests.
+The Indiana Zoo’s Simon Skjodt International Orangutan Center has an area where guests can play interactive games with orangutans via a touchscreen.)

 While improving the guest experience was rewarding, I was more interested in enhancing the experiences the animals were having.
 As one does when curiosity piggybacks on an existential crisis, I decided to go back to graduate school (I kid, sorta)!

-In school, my thesis focused on digital enrichment under the umbrella of animal-computer interaction (ACI).
+My thesis in school focused on digital enrichment under the umbrella of animal-computer interaction (ACI).
 Broadly, ACI is about interactions between non-human users and technology, examining sensory range, cognition, communication, problem-solving, and culture.
-My research with orangutans relied on behavioral observation methods: is the individual expressing stereotypic behavior?
+My research with orangutans relied on behavioral observation methods: Is the individual expressing stereotypic behavior?
 It also looked at time spent with the interaction and feedback from their regular zookeepers.

 This specific background with exhibits and ACI inspired what we did next.